actions-marketplace-validations/DukeLuo_gpt-runner/README.md

 # GPT Runner

-This composite action allows you to run GPT Prompt from GitHub Actions.
+This action allows you to run GPT Prompt from GitHub Actions.

 ## How to start